Curriculum Prefix Policy Guidelines

 Note: (a) New prefixes that do not follow the above guidelines will be modified by the University Curriculum Committee to meet these standards. (b) Currently existing prefixes that do not conform to the above guidelines will be grandfathered in.

-Submission Requirements for Review by the University Curriculum Committee (UWCC)
+Submission Requirements for Review by the UW Curriculum Committee (UWCC)

-- Name of the prefix (following the above stated guidelines), both the 6-character code and what the prefix stands for.
+- Name of the prefix (following the above stated guidelines), both the character code and what the prefix stands for.

 - Name of the department that will manage the new prefix.

-- Signed by the same people who would sign a new-course application for the prefix.
+- It must be signed by the same people who would approve a new course proposal.

-Routing Course Proposals at the Same Time as a New Prefix Memo
+Routing Course Proposals at the Same Time as Submitting a New Prefix Memo

-- Send an email to email@example.com with the subject line: “Request a New Prefix be added to UW CM.”
-Attach a copy of the memo that is to be routed.
+- Send an email to firstname.lastname@example.org with the subject line: “Request a new prefix be added to UW CM.”
+Attach a copy of the completed prefix memo, which includes all required signatures.

 - The Curriculum Office will create the prefix in UW CM to allow the department to create course proposals with the new prefix.